-The Computer Curriculum is designed to help language-based learning disabled students build and refine computer skills, as well as enhance other academic skills through the use of educational software.
+The Computer Curriculum is designed to help language-based learning disabled students build and refine computer skills, as well as enhance other academic skills.

 In the Computer Lab, students practice keyboarding skills daily on the Typing Pal website.
 Each student has a username and password, and is able to access the site from home.
 The program is suited for both beginners and experts, as benchmark goals can be adjusted to suit individual skill sets.

 The internet is an amazing tool, allowing students to access vast amounts of knowledge, express their creativity, and to communicate with others around the world.
 In the Computer Lab, students receive support and instruction in how to use this tool safely and effectively.

 Middle School students, particularly 8th graders, receive training in Google Suite as they prepare to transition to High School.
 While gaining experience with word processing and data entry, the students learn how to share documents with their instructors and how to navigate the program safely/securely (protecting passwords, always logging out, etc.).

 The Art Program at Learning Prep School is a modified Choice-Based Program.
 Essential art concepts are taught through a variety of lessons, which are aligned with visual art standards.
 In addition to required projects, students are given the flexibility to make informed choices about the artwork they produce.
 This approach, which regards students as artists, supports multiple modes of learning, addresses the diverse needs and interests of our students, and promotes student independence.
 Students learn to initiate projects that interest them, develop observational and problem-solving skills, practice techniques to develop craftsmanship, express themselves in a visual way, and reflect on their learning.
 The art room functions as a creative art studio with classroom centers for drawing, painting, sculpture, collage, and fiber arts.